kevinhennessy/Angular_Sig/Session 3/readme.md

     * A provider registered here will be accessible in the entire application
     * There is an exception for lazy loaded modules.
 For a lazy-loaded module, Angular creates a child injector and adds the module's providers to the child injector.
 * In a component or directive decorator (Chapter 6 -- pp 334-37) using
-    * **providers** property - available to its view children, content children and their descendants.
+    * **providers** property - is only available to its view children, content children and their descendants.
     * **viewProviders** property - can only be injected in the view children (not available for directives).
+    * Registering at a component level means you get a new instance of the service with each new instance of that component.
+This is called sandboxing.
 * In general, prefer registering feature-specific providers in modules to registering in components.
 * Do not specify app-wide singleton providers in a shared module.
 A lazy-loaded module that imports that shared module makes its own copy of the service.
 #### What are services?